All posts

 UK Self Assessment.
 US citizens resident in the UK are subject to both US and UK tax on worldwide income.
 The UK Self Assessment return is due January 31 following the end of the tax year (which runs April 6 to April 5).
 UK tax on employment and self-employment income is assessed separately from investment income.
 The US-UK tax treaty provides relief mechanisms, but claiming treaty benefits requires proper disclosure on both returns.

 Portugal IRS filing.
 Portugal taxes worldwide income for tax residents.
 The annual IRS filing is due by June 30.
 Portugal's Non-Habitual Resident (NHR) regime historically provided favorable tax treatment for qualifying foreign-source income, though the program has been modified and new applications are no longer accepted as of 2024.
 Founders who were granted NHR status before the cutoff retain their benefits for the 10-year period.
-The structure indicates that the post-NHR landscape changes the tax calculus for US founders considering Portugal as a base.
+The post-NHR environment changes the tax calculus for US founders considering Portugal as a base.

 Canadian obligations.
 Canada taxes residents on worldwide income.
 The T1 return is due April 30 (June 15 for self-employed, but payment is still due April 30).
 Canadian foreign reporting requirements include Form T1135 (Foreign Income Verification Statement) for foreign property with a cost exceeding CAD $100,000 — a threshold that many cross-border founders exceed without realizing it.

-The structural observation across all these scenarios: each country's compliance regime operates independently.
+For a deeper understanding of how residency is determined in each jurisdiction, see the tax residency determination guide.
+The throughline across all these scenarios: each country's compliance regime operates independently.
 The deadlines, forms, currencies, and reporting standards are not coordinated.
 A founder with US citizenship living in the UK with a Portuguese NHR status from a prior year and a Canadian corporation has four independent compliance tracks running simultaneously — each with its own calendar, its own penalties, and its own assumptions about what information the founder has already reported elsewhere.

 Documentation maintenance